open-uem/openuem-docs/docs/02-Installation/02-Agent/01-windows.md

 :::warning

 As OpenUEM is a new project, Microsoft SmartScreen or Microsoft Edge can warn you that it cannot be trusted by Microsoft as it's a file that is not downloaded commonly and you'll have to force the browser to keep that file to download it.
-Hopefully in the near future, this will change and this warning will disappear.
+Hopefully in the near future, this will change, and this warning will disappear.

 :::